iloveicedgreentea/GoWatchIt/readme.md

     * if you deploy a container, mount config.json to a volume called exactly `/config.json`
 2) Set up Plex to send webhooks to your server IP, `listenPort`, and the handler endpoint of `/plexwebhook`
     * `locahost:9999/plexwebhook`
 3) Whitelist your server IP in Plex so it can call the API without authentication.
-Plex refuses to implement local server auth with an API, so I don't want to implement their locked-in auth method that has historically had outages.
+Plex refuses to implement local server auth with an API, so I don't want to implement their locked-in auth method that has historically had outages (8/30/23 is the latest one by the way).
+4) Add your UUID to the config.json so it filters by device
+    * can get UUID from `https://plex.tv/devices.xml` or run the tool and play something, check the logs
-4) Play a movie and check server logs.
+5) Play a movie and check server logs.
 It should say what it loaded and you should see whatever options you enabled work.
-5) Add your UUID to the config.json so it filters by device
-    * can get UUID from `https://plex.tv/devices.xml` or run the tool and play something
 6) The app should detect the change and reload itself.
-This sometimes doesn't work with Docker, so might need a manual restart.
+This doesn't usually work with Docker, so will need a manual restart.

 You should deploy this as a container, systemd unit, etc.

-*side note: you should really set a compressor on your minidsp for safety as outlined in the BEQ forum post*
+*side note: you should really set a compressor on your minidsp for safety as outlined in the BEQ forum post, outside the scope here but you have been warned, I am not responsible for any damages*

 ### Handlers